 Be vigilant – do a daily tick check.
 Take a shower and wash your hair all the while searching all those places that ticks love to hide: in your hair, under your arms, between your legs, behind the knees, and even in your belly button.

 The easiest way is to inspect yourself do it while sitting on the toilet.
 Just look down.
 It’s a lot easier to see many of those “below the belt” places where people commonly find nymphal and larval ticks than while leaning over or contorting to look in the mirror.
 And most people practice toilet-sitting at least once or twice a day.

 Check your pets and keep your pets off the furniture.
 Don’t forget to check your pet too.
 Regular and thorough inspections even if it means you are only looking for a single tick will keep ticks off your pet and out of the house.
 Just one tick could be carrying eggs filled with vampire-like buggers ready to make you their first meal.

 And give her a good bath as well!
 Sea Ranch ticks can easily drop off on carpets or furniture, where they will wait for a blood meal to come along.
 Before you use a strong pet shampoo designed for tick prevention, check with your vet and carefully follow instructions about its use.

 Go through your pets’ fur on a constant basis; better still, consider regular shearing if your pet grows too much hair.
 It can be difficult to look for Sea Ranch ticks with so much hair in the way.

 Abalone Bay provides towels for drying off your dog.
 You’ll find them in the garage in the box labeled dog and diver towels.
 Abalone Bay also provides a pet throw to use for when your pet insists on snuggling up with you on the sofa or in bed.
-We insist you use our throw or other furniture cover to assure your pet doesn’t leave a “unwelcoming gift” for our next guest.
+We insist you use our throw or other furniture covers to assure your pet doesn’t leave an “unwelcoming gift” for our next guest.